Snehaahh/useless_god/README.md

 ### Project Description
-Divine Connect is a fun website where users can select their favorite deity, get their (totally fictional) contact number, and even chat with them using AI-generated divine responses.
+Divine Connect is a fun website where users can select their favorite deity, get their (totally fictional) contact number, and even chat with them using AI-generated divine responses.<br>
 A light-hearted twist on religion and technology

 ### The Problem (that doesn't exist)
-People worship for years hoping for a sign from God.
+People worship for years hoping for a sign from God.<br>
 But let’s be real — where’s the contact info?
 Where’s the reply?

 ### The Solution (that nobody asked for)
-I built a website where:
+I built a website where:<br>
-You can choose a god (e.g., Krishna, Shiva, Ganesha , Jesus , Allah).
+You can choose a god (e.g., Krishna, Shiva, Ganesha , Jesus , Allah).<br>
-You'll get their “celestial” phone number.
+You'll get their “celestial” phone number.<br>
-You can call them or start a chat with them.
+You can call them or start a chat with them.<br>
-The gods reply instantly — because they run on JavaScript.
+The gods reply instantly — because they run on JavaScript.<br>

 ## Technical Details
 ### Technologies/Components Used
-For Software:
+For Software:<br>

-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript<br>
-Backend:
+Backend: <br>
-Libraries/Tools:
+Libraries/Tools: <br>
-dotenv
+dotenv <br>
-fetch API
+fetch API <br>
-Open AI API
+Open AI API <br>
-JSON-based "divine logic"
+JSON-based "divine logic" <br>

 ### Implementation
-For Software:
+For Software: <br>
 # Installation
-cd krishna-backend
+cd krishna-backend <br>
-npm install
+npm install <br>

 # Run
-node server.js
+node server.js <br>
-go to index.html
+go to index.html <br>

 ### Project Documentation
-For Software:
+For Software: <br>

 # Screenshots (Add at least 3)
 ![Screenshot1]